serge-hulne/ginko/README.md

 # Ginko
 Go package for creating lightweight desktop apps simply and quickly.
-- Easy development (familiar HTML-likesyntax for the UI).
+- Easy development (familiar HTML-like syntax for the UI).
 - Easy cross-compiling for all OS and or architechture.
 - Uses WebView for front-end rendering, but does not require JS or CSS.
 - Compiles into a single binary executable, statically compiled.